Functional dyspepsia (FD) is a chronic digestive condition that includes feelings of prolonged indigestion without a clear structural cause.

-Functional dyspepsia (FD) occurs when your upper digestive tract shows symptoms of upset, pain, or early or prolonged fullness for a month or longer.
+If you have FD, you may feel pain or irritation in your upper digestive tract and experience early or prolonged fullness for a month or longer.

 - intestinal microbiome changes